-Madam Kwong’s Kitchen is now been sold.
+Madam Kwong’s Kitchen has been sold.
 We no longer trade at 1025 Whitehorse Road, Box Hill.
 Catering is available and pick up from our home.
-Contact us to discuss your requirements – email: email@example.com
+Contact us to discuss your requirements – email: firstname.lastname@example.org

 UPDATE 02 Feb 15 : Sorry, unable to take any more orders.

 Chinese New Year is only two weeks away!

 Yee Sang is now available.
 To order, please message us on Facebook or email: email@example.com

 Hello all, sorry for not updating the blog.
 The only reason – we are all busy.
 However, we have been extra busy, thanks to a small little write up in the goodfood.com.au 2 weeks ago.
 But we were a little surprised when a friend rang yesterday to say, we were in the newspaper.
 We did not believe it until we opened the newspaper and there it was.
 That small paragraph was beautifully and effectively written by Tony Tan.
 We are very grateful. *Bow* Thank you.

 Hello!
 Sorry for the lack of posts lately.
 We have been busy setting up the new shop.
 Thank you everyone for writing to us and asking us where the shop is.
 We are almost ready and will open in early to mid July.
 The shop is located at 1025 Whitehorse Road, Box Hill.
 So when you are around, drop by.
 Oh!
 What you can get from our shop? …well, Nyonya food, frozen and dry items from Malaysia eg. roti chanai, grated yam beans, curry paste etc. Anyway, we will inform everyone the actual date of the opening.